How To Make Archery Targets At Home

 If you are using specific high-speed (high FPS, low drag) arrows, then you’ll need to account for the extra KE that it will bring to the target.

-Inspect to see if eighteen inches will be thick enough with a few well-placed, close-range shots.
 If the arrows are within 2-3 inches of the other side, you should increase the total thickness.

 To find out how much of the arrow has sunken into the target, simply measure your arrows before your test shots.
-Measure what’s left, and figure out the difference.

 Where Can You Use Archery Targets?

-For example, if every single spot that you could place a target has a neighbor’s home within a very short distance in the backdrop, then that’s obviously not okay to practice there.
+For example, if every single spot that you could place a target has a neighbor’s home within a very short distance in the backdrop, then that’s obviously not okay to target practice there.

 diy archery target

 Set these up in your usual archery range spot, and simply add another layer on top when these start to run thin.
-It’s the cheapest way to get the most amount of square inches of fireable space, and of course, you can put whatever you want on the target as well.

 5/5 - (1 vote)